The agent used for perfusion imaging is Tc-99m

 acute right heart failure may occur.
 Death has been reported in

-patients immediately following injection of a standard dose of
+these patients immediately following injection of a standard

 2- Right to Left shunt: